samsquire/ideas4/README.md

 Let's track all the clauses that people depend on and inform them when things are no longer true.

+# incomplete ideas

+Memory set to network calls

+Distributed systems and parallel processes.

+How to atomically update a number on the network.

 # Generating ideas
  * marketplace
  * schedule